 1 of 150 Export BOSS 351

-© Eric Lifalandry, Wolfgang Kohrn - Last updated on December 20th., 2002
+© Eric Lifalandry, Wolfgang Kohrn - December 20th., 2002, Last updated on March 14th, 2026

-Sleeping BOSS 351 back on the roads.
+Sleeping BOSS 351 back on the road.

 Finding a 1971 BOSS 351 - out of 1806 being built - is a rare opportunity and very seldom these years and finding one in Europe gets even more difficult, although is not impossible.
-Kevin Marti (www.martiauto.com) revisited his database and found out that around 150 BOSS 351 were in fact exported, quite a big share of the 1806 built in 1971.
-My swiss colleague Iso added that he knows of about 7 alone in Switzerland these days, almost all are fully loaded with options.
-But back to the Rare Find, that we have today.

-Eric L. contacted me recently and reported of a BOSS 351 that he had just brought over with his trailer from Switzerland after a nice deal he made while searching for some parts for his 69 Mustang GT.
 The final result was that this abandoned 71 BOSS 351 turned up under a huge pile of carton boxes and other stuff in the garage of the seller.
 It took Eric 6 months to get a full picture of the car, as the owner refused initially to get his garage in order for seeing the car.
 Patience is the first rule for such a deal.

 During a business trip and having 2 hours left at the airport I had the chance to see the BOSS 351 by myself and take some more pictures.
 As you can see there are still some things to do, but the base showed up to be o.k..
 The Ram Air system seems to be complete as far as I could check out in the darkness of the subfloor garage, the interior smells of course like 20 year old neglected interiors like to do, but the condition is still quite good.
 The Hurst shifter is still there.
 The underside looked very good, although the car has winter tires on.
 The front inner fender wall must be repaired on the upper edges, the right fender is a replacement.
 Some waves in the paint on the right rear roofline are either from a repaint job or maybe the typical reconditioning of some body cracks.

-Eric left the car in "as found status" to ensure that buyers get the right impression and don't suspect any coverage of evil things.
-Still any buyer would need to check this car out by himself, as no warranty is taken by myself.
-As it appears the BOSS 351 well deserves being saved and seems to be a solid base for a restoration, if the engine is no major problem.
+As it appeared the BOSS 351 well deserved being saved and seemed to be a solid base for a restoration, if the engine is no major problem.
 Eric intended to make sure the engine is running and considered some general body and touch-up work, after the buyer saw the car in its original condition.
 Still 20 years of garage life left their traces on this car.

 E-Mail